Batz-sur-Mer Breton: Disappearance

 Breton remained in the town until the beginning of the 19th century, in the rue du Four and in the Kerbouchard district.

 The villages concerned by the late practice of Breton are, according to Léon Bureau in 1875: Kervalet, Kermoisan, Kerdréan, Beauregard, Kerbéan, Le Guho, Trégaté and Roffiat, salt marsh villages with a total of 1,320 inhabitants.
-Let us also mention Keralan on the seaside, the village of the little girl from whom Pitre de Lisle du Dréneuc collected a song in Breton in 1872, as well as Penchâteau in the commune of Le Pouliguen which retained late speakers.
+Keralan a seaside village, was where a young girl, from whom Pitre de Lisle du Dréneuc collected a song in Breton in 1872, lived.
+Penchâteau, in the commune of Le Pouliguen, retained late speakers.
 In 1875, Léon Bureau estimated that Breton was the usual language of around 400 people, but did not cite the number of those who knew how to speak it.
 He also said that the habit of speaking French to children was very recent (for 4 to 5 years).

 Breton served as a language of communication until the 1910s and 1920s, mainly in the village of Roffiat.

-Born in the village of Roffiat, they died between 1960 and 1970.
-Let us mention Jean-Marie Cavalin known as "Yannik", recorded in 1959, and Suzanne Moreau and Florestine Cavalin, interviewed by Léon Fleuriot in 1960 and 1961.
+Born in that village, speakers died between 1960 and 1970.
+Jean-Marie Cavalin, known as "Yannik", was recorded in 1959, and Suzanne Moreau and Florestine Cavalin were interviewed by Léon Fleuriot in 1960 and 1961.
 A lady who died in 1988 at the age of 99 had spoken Breton in her childhood in the village of Kervalet.

 Some late informants like Marie-Françoise Le Berre, interviewed shortly before her death in 1983, can be considered passive speakers of this dialect (total understanding but inability to speak it).

 Attempts at transmission continued until the 1940s: Pierre Le Gal noted down a few words and phrases at that time through contact with his Breton-speaking grandfather Guillaume Pain.
 This lexicon is presented in Gildas Buron's exhibition.

 Abbot Cadic claims to have met the last speaker of local Breton in 1925, Clémence Le Berre, then aged seventy-two, in the village of Kermoisan.
-This hypothesis must obviously be rejected in light of the above elements; the very existence of Clémence Le Berre is doubtful: neither the civil status registers nor local memory have any record of her according to Gildas Buron.
+This hypothesis must be rejected in light of the fact that the very existence of Clémence Le Berre is doubtful: neither the civil status registers nor local memory have any record of her according to Gildas Buron.